 An incredibly moist and flavorful loaf cake with aromatic cinnamon and hearty walnuts this Sourdough Discard Zucchini Bread is a great way to use up excess sourdough starter and zucchinis.
 Using vegetable oil in lieu of butter makes for a light tender crumb, and the addition of sourdough keeps helps these loaves resist staling for days.
-This simple one-bowl batter comes together in less than 20 minutes!

 I’m always taking on new baking projects and there are only a few recipes I make repeatedly.
 This zucchini bread recipe is one that I make every year.
 This loaf is moist, lightly spiced and is a comforting treat every year.
 So when late summer arrives and zucchinis are plentiful I always make a loaf of this Sourdough Zucchini Bread.